 - What is the New York Health Act?

-New York Health is legislation in New York State that would provide comprehensive, universal health coverage for every New Yorker and would replace private insurance company coverage.
+New York Health is legislation in New York State that would provide comprehensive, universal health coverage for every New York resident and worker, replacing existing private insurance company coverage.
 You and your health care providers work to keep you healthy.
 New York Health pays the bill.
 This plan is similar to Medicare or the Canadian system — but better.